-Direct Shipment of Wine to Connecticut Consumers
+Direct Shipment of Wine

-- Obtain Permit from the Connecticut Department of Consumer Protection (DCP):
+- Obtain Permit from DCP:

 - File a Surety Bond or Cash Bond with Department of Revenue Services (DRS): After receiving the permit from DCP, contact the DRS Registration Unit at 860-297-4895 to obtain Form OR-131, Surety Tax Bond, or to obtain information about the posting of a cash bond.
 You must file a surety bond or cash bond with DRS in order to be eligible to be licensed as an alcoholic beverage distributor.
-If the permit holder operates a winery and produces not more than 100,000 gallons of wine at the holder’s permit premises, the amount of the bond is $500; otherwise, the amount of the bond is $2,000.
+If the permit holder operates a winery and produces not more than 100,000 gallons of wine at the holder’s permit premises, the amount of the bond is $500; otherwise, the amount of the bond is $2,000; and

 - Register with DRS for a Sales Tax Permit and an Alcoholic Beverages Tax Distributor License: After you have completed Form OR-131 or posted a cash bond, complete and mail Form REG-1 and Addendum D to DRS with a check for the $100 fee for the sales tax permit.
 When completing Form REG-1, Section 8, check “Yes” to the question: "Do you sell, or will you be selling, goods in Connecticut (either wholesale or retail)?”